Why do we teach Music? (Curriculum Intent)

 Musical Events and Opportunities

 Pupils take part in local music festivals and competitions, enabling them to share their musical activities with other children and audiences.
 The children also perform in the Harvest festival, Christingle and Carol services, Easter service and end of year performances.
-The pupils also give regular concerts for the rest of the school, showing their progress with instrumental tuition.
+Children are provided with additional musical experiences where possible for example, all children across the school were provided with at least one a number of African Drumming workshops led by DrumRoots.
+The engagement of our children in these and the subsequent outcomes were excelent.
+Year 5 pupils were invited to attend a recent 'Youth Concert' at the Bridgewater Hall where they enjoyed listening to a professional orchestra in a world renowned concert hall..

 The impact of Music on our pupils (Curriculum Impact)